 Sometimes I embarrass my teens

 And there it was.
 Confirmation to me, that although I might sometimes embarrass my kids with my excitement and pride and joy in them, they also appreciate it.

 My son, a freshman, won his first wrestling match at his first high school meet and although I couldn’t cheer him on in person, due to COVID-19 restrictions, I watched the live video stream.
-Afterwards, I immediately texted him in all caps:
+Afterward, I immediately texted him in all caps:

-“OMG YOU PINNED HIM IN 20 SECONDS?
+“OMG, YOU PINNED HIM IN 20 SECONDS?
 YOU ARE A BEAST!!
 I AM SO PROUD OF YOU!!!!
 I KNEW YOU COULD DO IT!!”

-He replied, “Thanks mom.”
+He replied, “Thanks, mom.”